 For Our Patients Without Insurance:

-Fees for service are due at time of treatment.
-For your Convenience we accept: VISA, MasterCard, American Express, Discover, Wells Fargo Health Advantage® , Debit Card, Personal Check, Cashier's check, Money orders and cash.
+Fees for service are due at the time of treatment.
+For your convenience, we accept VISA, MasterCard, American Express, Discover, Debit Card, Personal Check, Cashier's check, Money orders, and cash.
 We also provide outside financing.

-We are pleased to offer Wells Fargo Health Advantage® Payment plans can make needed treatment affordable.
+We are pleased to offer Care Credit Payment plans that can make needed treatment affordable.
 You can apply right now online, and have your approval in place prior to your appointment with us!
-Click on the link below for more information.
-HERE or by calling 1-800-459-8451.
+Click here for more information, or by calling 1-800-365-8295.